 The good news is that more women are beating breast cancer than ever before.
 “Breast cancer death rates decreased by 34 percent between 1990 and 2010, which is the most recent year for which data is available,” McCrary says.
 “In that time frame, more than 203,000 deaths have been prevented.”
 These increasing survival rates are largely attributed to early detection, increased awareness and more advanced treatment options.

 Those looking to donate to the cause have an abundance of choices.
 The American Cancer Society, Susan G. Komen for the Cure, National Breast Cancer Foundation and many others accept donations, in addition to events like the Marietta-based Making Strides Walk that raises awareness through an activity.
 You can also purchase items through programs like the Breast Cancer Research Foundation’s “Shop Pink,” where proceeds from every purchase fund cancer research.

 Don’t Forget the Guys

 Breast cancer isn’t as prevalent in men, and oftentimes gets overlooked in comparison to breast cancer in women.
-Many awareness groups, like “Out of the Shadow of Pink,” have been working for years to officially establish the third week of October as Male Breast Cancer Awareness Week, so be sure to show support for men from Oct.
-13–19.
+Many awareness groups, like “Out of the Shadow of Pink,” have been working for years to officially establish the third week of October as Male Breast Cancer Awareness Week, so be sure to show support for men that week.